 A Healthy Solution Seemed Hopeful

-Several weeks later, I learned of a powerful, natural and organic whole food supplement.
-It's a
+Several weeks later, I learned of a natural and organic whole food nutrition program that would

 When I would back out of my driveway to go to work, the spasms would begin.
 They would not

 stop until the car was parked.
 Six weeks after taking this natural health food, my wife made me

 realize that I had not had any spasms all week.
 I said, "Could it be that the Blepharospasm is